-Debits are recorded on iSAMS and more serious or persistent behaviour issues are recorded on CPOMS, which ensures that the School maintains a clear record of all sanctions.
+Debits are recorded on iSAMS and more serious issues are recorded on CPOMS, which ensures that the School maintains a clear record of all sanctions.
 Where the sanction imposed is exclusion, required removal or suspension, the School will include a written report of the investigation on the pupil's CPOMS record.